Yiddish Philharmonic Chorus: History

-In 1936 Schaefer died unexpectedly at age 48 and the chorus hired prolific composer, accompanist and choir director Max Helfman to replace him in 1936–7.
-He also became head of the Jewish Workers Musical Alliance in 1938, which dropped the word Workers from its name, and Helfman began to edit subsequent editions of the chorus's published booklets.
-In 1937 Helfman and the choir performed Schaefer's final unperformed oratorio A bunt mit a statshke (Strike and revolt) at the Venice Theatre.
-This work, which included dancers and piano accompaniment by Gregory Ashman, sought to portray scenes in the lives of workers via folksongs collected by Soviet musicologist Moisei Beregovsky.
-The work was popular enough that they reprised it the following year for their annual May concert.
+Schaefer died unexpectedly in 1936 at age 48.
+The chorus hired prolific composer, accompanist and choir director Max Helfman to replace him in late 1936 or early 1937.
+In 1938, Helfman became head of the Jewish Workers Musical Alliance, which eventually dropped the word Workers from its name.
+Helfman began to edit subsequent editions of the Alliance's published booklets.
+In 1937 Helfman had the FGF present Schaefer's final unperformed oratorio A bunt mit a statshke (Strike and revolt).
+This work portrayed scenes in the lives of workers via folksongs collected by Soviet musicologist Moisei Beregovsky.
+The oratorio was so well received that they performed it again the following year at their annual May concert.
 In December 1937 the choir also performed in a joint memorial event for Schaefer, George Gershwin, and Henry Kimball Hadley, funded by the Works Progress Administration.

-With the start of the Cold War, the choir, mandolin orchestra and its parent organizations were targeted by the US government as subversive organizations.
+With the start of the Cold War, the FGF, mandolin orchestra and its parent organizations were targeted by the US government as subversive organizations.
 The Jewish Music Alliance was also attacked in the press for its Communist ties.
 Because of this, in 1948 the choir changed its name to the Jewish People's Philharmonic Chorus (ייִדישער פֿילהאַרמאָנישער פֿאָלקסכאָר Yidisher filharmonisher folkskhor).
-The International Workers Order (IWO) was forced to close and the Jewish Fraternal People's Order which had supported the choir lost its financial base.
-Many members left the choir for fear of being targeted themselves.
+The International Workers Order was forced to close, and the Jewish Fraternal People's Order, which had supported the choir, lost its financial base.
+Many members left the group for fear of being targeted themselves.

-In 1948 the choir performed at Carnegie Hall in its final concert under Helfman, debuting his Di naye hagode, a Cantata based on an epic poem about the Warsaw Ghetto Uprising by Itzik Feffer.
-When Helfman left the choir in 1948 Leo Kopf, a refugee from Germany, took over as conductor.
-At around this time, owing to the founding of the state of Israel and shifts in American Jewish musical tastes, the choir also began to introduce Hebrew-language material.
-It was under Kopf's direction that the choir made its first recording in around 1949–50, a multi-disc set which included a mix of Hebrew and Yiddish materials, and a mix of Helfman's, Kopf's and Schaefer's compositions.
-In 1952 he also staged the first American performance of Dmitri Shostakovich's 1949 Song of the Forests, translated into Yiddish by N. Buchwald.
+In 1948, the chorus, now the Jewish People's Philharmonic Chorus (JPPC), performed at Carnegie Hall in its final concert under Helfman.
+They debuted his Di naye hagode (The new Haggadah), a Cantata based on an epic poem by Itzik Feffer about the Warsaw Ghetto Uprising.
+When Helfman left the JPPC in 1948, Leo Kopf, a refugee from Germany, took over as conductor.
+At around this time, owing to the founding of the State of Israel and shifts in American Jewish musical tastes, the choir also began to introduce Hebrew-language material.
+It was under Kopf's direction that the choir made its first recording in around 1949–50, a multi-disc set that included a mix of Hebrew and Yiddish materials, and a mix of compositions and arrangements by Helfman, Kopf and Schaefer.
+In 1952 Kopf also staged the first American performance of Dmitri Shostakovich's 1949 Song of the Forests, translated into Yiddish by Nathaniel Buchwald.